 Dr. Nicholson has been involved with designing shoulder replacement systems and has been involved extensively in researching outcomes of shoulder replacement techniques.
 His extensive knowledge and experience allows him to individualize treatment for each patient based on their condition, severity of joint damage, age, gender, activity level, expectations, and rotator cuff ability.

 The severity of arthritis is split up into categories; mild, moderate and severe.
 Mild OA shows minimal changes on x-ray of the joint but can still cause intermittent pain, difficulty with range of motion and sleep disturbance.
 Moderate OA shows narrowing of the joint space, sometimes can cause clicking and grinding sounds and pain with motion.
 Severe OA often has grinding and crepitus throughout full range of motion, sleep disturbance and difficulty with activities of daily living.

 It’s important to know the severity of arthritis to dictate conservative versus surgical intervention.
 Conservative treatment can begin with over the counter medications and physical therapy.
 Often steroid injections are attempted if pain persists after an attempt of oral medication.
 When all conservative treatment is no longer effective to alleviate pain, Dr. Nicholson often discusses what type of replacement would be best.

-This procedure is done through an open incision and is more invasive then an arthroscopy.
+This procedure is done through an open incision and is more invasive than an arthroscopy.
 It usually involves a 1-2 night inpatient stay in the hospital, but in selected patients can be performed as an outpatient procedure.
-Patients can expect to be in a sling for 4 weeks following the procedure and should participate in a physical therapy program to regain motion, strength, and optimal function.
+Patients can expect to be in a sling for 4 weeks following the procedure and should participate in a physical therapy program to regain motion, strength, and optimal function for 12-16 weeks.